johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-18-bicep-link-azure-application-insights-to-static-web-apps/index.md

 ## Summary

-With this is place we have the linking we need to get to our logs quickly.
+With this is place we have the linking we need to get to our logs quickly as we navigate around inside the Azure Portal.
 And we have it in place in a way that's repeatable and consistent.
 I hope you find this useful.